Chandler-Davidson/ChatApp/Readme.md

+# ChatApp

 A brief instant messaging application built using C# to broadcast UDP datagrams through a convenient GUI built using WinForms.

+## Usage
 Every user must download the ChatApp Client.
-Only one user must download the Server.
+The host must download the Server and share their IP with users.